albertllousas/Programming-Elixir-Functional-Book-by-Dave-Thomas/README.md

 Programming Elixir: Functional Book v1.3 (by Dave Thomas)

-Every chapter has its exercises and related code in test/ folder
+Every chapter has its sample codes and exercises and related code in test/chapter_X folder

 # some resources